Klocman/Bulk-Crap-Uninstaller/README.md

 [Read the online documentation](https://htmlpreview.github.io/?https://github.com/Klocman/Bulk-Crap-Uninstaller/blob/master/doc/BCU_manual.html) if you have any questions or issues (the help file included with all releases).
 If you didn't find an answer to your question, feel free to [open a new issue](https://github.com/Klocman/Bulk-Crap-Uninstaller/issues/new).

-## System requirements
-Starting with BCUninstaller v5+ at least Windows 7 SP1 with all Platform Updates (KB2670838, KB2533623, etc.) and .NET6 desktop runtime are required.
-If you get a DLL error on startup then try running Windows Update.
-If you get a framework error, install .NET6 either manually or through Windows Update.

-_*Note: The Portable version does not require the .NET6 runtime to be installed, since it is included (that's why the portable version is so large)._

-If you want to use BCUninstaller on Vista or older, compile the [legacy 4.x branch](https://github.com/Klocman/Bulk-Crap-Uninstaller/tree/legacy-4.x) or download the [latest available 4.x release](https://github.com/Klocman/Bulk-Crap-Uninstaller/releases/tag/v4.16).
-Make sure you have .Net Framework 4.5 installed with all available updates for your system (it is not installed on XP by default).

 ## Download
 You can get the latest version from the releases page.
 Alternatively you can download it from one of these hosts:
 - [Download from dAppCDN](https://dappcdn.com/download/utilities/bulk-crap-uninstaller)
 - [Download from FossHub](https://www.fosshub.com/Bulk-Crap-Uninstaller.html)
 - [Download from SourceForge](https://sourceforge.net/projects/bulk-crap-uninstaller/)

+#### What are the different variants?
+- Setup - Installs BCU as a normal application.
+If your system is missing the required .NET runtime, it is automatically installed as well.
+- Portable - Self-contained version that does not require the .NET runtime to run.
+It includes a runtime which is why the file size is so large.
+- net - Stand-alone portable version that requires the .NET runtime to be installed.
+Much smaller file size than the full Portable version.

+## System requirements
+#### BCUninstaller v6
+- Earliest supported OS: Windows 10 (with most system updates installed)
+- Requirements: .NET 8 desktop runtime (not needed for portable)

+To get this version download the latest release from the links below.

+_*Note: Since none of the supported systems have x86 versions, v6 releases no longer include an x86 build.
+If you need one you can still compile it yourself, or you can use the AnyCPU build instead._

+#### BCUninstaller v5
+- Earliest supported OS: Windows 7 SP1 with all Platform Updates (KB2670838, KB2533623, etc.)
+- Requirements: .NET 6 desktop runtime (not needed for portable)

+If you get a DLL error on startup then try running Windows Update.
+If you get a framework error, install .NET6 either manually or through Windows Update.

+To get this version download the [latest available 5.x release](https://github.com/Klocman/Bulk-Crap-Uninstaller/releases/tag/v5.9).

+_*Note: The Portable version does not require the .NET6 runtime to be installed, since it is included (that's why the portable version is so large)._

+#### BCUninstaller v1 - v4
+- Earliest supported OS: Windows XP (XP support may be dodgy in later releases)
+- Requirements: .Net Framework 4.5 (some versions can run on .Net Framework 3.5 with reduced functionality)

+Make sure you have .Net Framework 4.5 installed with all available updates for your system (it is not installed on XP by default).

+To get this version compile the [legacy 4.x branch](https://github.com/Klocman/Bulk-Crap-Uninstaller/tree/legacy-4.x) or download the [latest available 4.x release](https://github.com/Klocman/Bulk-Crap-Uninstaller/releases/tag/v4.16).

 ## How can I help?
 Please check the [contribution](CONTRIBUTING.md) notes!